grandwazir/BukkitDevUploader/README.md

 ## Documentation

 Many of the features specific to BukkitDevUploader are documented [on the wiki](https://github.com/grandwazir/BukkitDevUploader/wiki).

-Additionally you may find the [JavaDocs](http://grandwazir.github.com/BanHammer/BukkitDevUploader/index.html) and a [Maven website](http://grandwazir.github.com/BukkitDevUploader/) useful to you as well.
+You may also find the [JavaDocs](http://grandwazir.github.com/BanHammer/BukkitDevUploader/index.html) and a [Maven website](http://grandwazir.github.com/BukkitDevUploader/) useful to you as well.

 ## Configuration